Bernstein-Szeg\H{o} measures in the plane: Two variable Bernstein--Szeg o measures

 Using this correspondence and the arguments in \prref{pr2.6}, we see that there exists $p(x,w)\in \Rset_{n-n_1,2m}[x,w]$ satisfying \eqref{4.4} if and only if there exist $p_{m}(y;x)\in \Rset_{n-n_1,m}[x,y]$ and $p_{m-1}(y;x)\in \Rset_{n-n_1,m-1}[x,y]$, satisfying

-Moreover, if the last equation holds, then $\sqrt{q(x)}p_m(y;x)$ and $\sqrt{q(x)}p_{m-1}(y;x)$ are uniquely determined from the right-hand side of \eqref{4.8}, up to a simultaneous sign change, and can be computed from the right-hand side following the steps in \reref{re2.7}.
-This shows that if $q(x)$ and $p(x,w)$ satisfy \eqref{4.4}, then $\sqrt{q(x)}p(x,w)$ is uniquely determined from the right-hand side, up to a sign.
-Clearly, if $q(x)$ factors in $\Rset[x]$ as $q(x)=q_1(x)r^2(x)$, then we can replace the pair $(q(x),p(x,w))$ with $(q_1(x),r(x)p(x,w))$, and up to such transformations $q(x)$ and $p(x,w)$ are uniquely determined from the right-hand side of \eqref{4.4}.
+Moreover, if the last equation holds, then $\sqrt{q(x)}p_m(y;x)$ and $\sqrt{q(x)}p_{m-1}(y;x)$ are uniquely determined from the left-hand side of \eqref{4.8}, up to a simultaneous sign change, and can be computed from the left-hand side following the steps in \reref{re2.7}.
+This shows that if $q(x)$ and $p(x,w)$ satisfy \eqref{4.4}, then $\sqrt{q(x)}p(x,w)$ is uniquely determined from the left-hand side, up to a sign.
+Clearly, if $p(x,w)$ has a factor $r(x)$ depending only on $x$ and $p(x,w)=r(x)p_1(x,w)$, then we can replace the pair $(q(x),p(x,w))$ with $(q(x)r^2(x),p_1(x,w))$, and up to such transformations $q(x)$ and $p(x,w)$ are uniquely determined from the left-hand side of \eqref{4.4}.
 If we want to have uniqueness, we can normalize $p(x,w)$ so that it does not have nonconstant factors depending only on $x$, then to fix the constant multiples, we can add $q(0)=1$, and finally, we can fix the sign of $p(x,w)$ by asking that $p(0,0)>0$.
 With this normalization, $q(x)$ and $p(x,w)$ will be uniquely determined from \eqref{4.4}. \end{Remark}

 \begin{proof}[Proof of \thref{th4.1}, Part (I)] We show first that if (i) and (ii) hold, then

 for all $x\in(-1,1)$.
 Indeed, from Tonelli's theorem we know that \eqref{4.9} holds for a.e. $x\in(-1,1)$.
 Note that if we fix such $x$, then $p(x,w)\neq 0$ for $w\in \oDset\setminus\{\pm 1\}$, and $p(x,w)$ can have only simple zeros at $w=\pm 1$.
 This means that $R(x)= \int_{(-1,1)}\frac{\sqrt{1-y^2}}{p(x,w)p(x,1/w)}\,dy$ is a rational function for a.e. $x\in(-1,1)$ for which \eqref{4.9} holds, see \reref{re2.8}.
 If $x_0\in(-1,1)$ is such that $\int_{(-1,1)}\frac{\sqrt{1-y^2}}{p(x_0,w)p(x_0,1/w)}\,dy=\infty $, then by Fatou's lemma we conclude that $\lim_{x\to x_0}R(x)=\infty$.
 This implies that $R(x)$ has a pole of even order at $x_0$, hence $\int_{(-1,1)}\frac{\sqrt{1-x^2}}{q(x)} R(x)\,dx=\infty$, which contradicts (ii).